The lab is full. Next openings will be in late 2020/early 2021.

 David trained as an undergraduate in the Gallatin School of Individualized Study at NYU, did his doctoral work with Steve Lisberger at UCSF, and worked as a postdoc with Alexander Schier and Florian Engert at Harvard University.
 Scientific genealogy at Neurotree.
 List of publications can be found at Google Scholar.

-Marie transitioned from plant-coaxing to fish-wrangling after graduating from Haverford College in 2014.
+Marie Greaney: Marie transitioned from plant-coaxing to fish-wrangling after graduating from Haverford College in 2014.
 She published her first paper on the development of ocular motoneurons in 2016.
-She now builds bleeding-edge microscopes in collaboration with Elizabeth Hillman's group and uses them to study the neural circuits responsible for locomotion and is off to the University of Chicago for graduate school soon.
-When not tucked away practicing violin in her apartment, she can often be found wandering around the Met in an ecstatic daze.
+She built a bleeding-edge microscope in collaboration with Elizabeth Hillman's group and used them to study the neural circuits responsible for locomotion.
+Marie is now at the University of Chicago for graduate school.

-Zhiwei's currently rotating in the lab.
-She's begun to develop our pipeline to analyze data generated by combined imaging and electrophysiology.
+Zhiwei Li: Zhiwei rotated in the lab, where she worked to develop our pipeline to analyze data generated by combined imaging and electrophysiology.

 Katelyn Carbonell: Katelyn is a University of Illinois at Chicago graduate.
 Upon completion of her bachelor's degree in Psychology she spent time working in a psychosocial rehabilitation center and inpatient psychiatric unit at Rush University Medical Center, Chicago, Il.
 Outside of the lab, Katelyn spends most of her time outdoors, including biking and long walks with her two dogs.
 Kate now works at Weill Cornell Medical College.